All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - Does Not Like Men: Nowhere near Hancock's level, but she has great cynicism towards men, mostly because she has often been lied to.
 She seems to make an exception for Sanji after he tells her he'd never doubt a woman's tears.

 - Fallen Princess: She's a former princess.
 She actually would've eventually been a Badass Queen since her older sister forfeited the claim to their father's throne by faking her death.
 Unfortunately, Doflamingo killed her sister for real some time later and took the throne.
 After Doflamingo is defeated, she regains her status as princess.
+And later becomes heir to Dressrosa again as Rebecca abdicated her position to live with her father.

 - Femme Fatale: Maintained this facade as a member of the Donquixote Pirates, though Sanji easily sees through it.